-Optional: 1 paquet (12g) Sea Chicory Seaweed, soaked in cold water for 5 minutes *
+Optional: 1/2 paquet (~6g) Sea Chicory Seaweed, soaked in cold water for 5 minutes *

-Preheat oven to 300 C. Whisk miso, oil and 2 tbsp water in a small bowl.
-Crush mushrooms & Kombu Leaves with your hands over a baking sheet lined with baking paper.
+Preheat oven to 300 C. Whisk miso, oil and 2 tbsp water in a small bowl (omit this step if using nutritional yeast – just add the yeast to the water after grilling the vegetables with the oil).
+Crush mushrooms, Wakame& Kombu Leaves with your hands over a baking sheet lined with baking paper.
 Add onions, carrot, celery, garlic and parsley and toss to combine.
-Drizzle miso mixture over vegetables and toss to coat.
+Drizzle miso mixture over vegetables and toss to coat (just coat with the oil if using nutritional yeast).
 Bake, tossing halfway through, until vegetables are slightly shriveled and mixture is fragrant, ~ 60 minutes.

 Transfer vegetable mixture to a large pot.
-Add peppercorns and 4 litres cold water.
-Bring to a boil, then reduce heat and simmer, uncovered and stirring occasionally, until broth is reduced by half, ~ 60 minutes.
-If desired, add reconstituted Sea Chicory half way through the simmering to produce a jelly texture similar to that of collagen.
+Add remaining ingredients and 4 litres cold water.
+Bring to a boil, then reduce heat and simmer, uncovered and stirring occasionally, until broth is reduced, ~ 60 minutes.
+If desired, add reconstituted Sea Chicory for the last 20 minutes of simmering to release the seaweed jelly with similar benefits to that of collagen.

 Let broth cool, then strain through a fine mesh sieve into a large bowl, pressing on solids to extract as much liquid as possible.
 Discard solids.